oscarpolanco/node_react_fullstack/sections_text/README.md

 ### Deserialize user

-Now we need to make a function that gives users the ability to eliminate the information of the cookie when the user wants to `logout` so we define a deserialize function.
+Now we need to make a function that gives users the ability to convert the information of the cookie to a user.
 To do this we just use the `deserializeUser` function of `passport`.

 ```js
 passport.deserializeUser((id, done) => {